 - 1. Interested patients will sign an NMDP IRB-approved study consent form which will include consent for screening assessments to determine if the patient's underlying disease is eligible for this study. - 2.
-Once screening assessments and HLA-typing are available, the patient will be entered into Advantage eClinical Segment 0. - a.
-If required per inclusion criteria, the patient will be reviewed by the BMT CTN 1904 protocol Eligibility Review Committee (ERC) for determination of disease eligibility for this clinical trial as well as determination that the patient has a suitable donor (See Appendix B). - b.
-If the potential patient is deemed eligible by disease and donor by the BMT CTN 1904 protocol eligibility review committee, the potential patient will then proceed forward with local assessment of eligibility criteria. - 3.
+The patient will be entered into Advantage eClinical Segment 0. - a.
+If required per inclusion criteria, the patient will be reviewed by the BMT CTN 1904 protocol Eligibility Review Committee (ERC) for determination of disease eligibility for this clinical trial (See Appendix B). - b.
+If the potential patient is deemed eligible by disease by the BMT CTN 1904 protocol eligibility review committee, the potential patient will then proceed forward with local assessment of eligibility criteria. - 3.
 If ERC review is not required per inclusion criteria, the potential patient will then proceed forward with local assessment of eligibility criteria. - 4.
 The patient will be enrolled into Segment A in Advantage eClinical, a web-based data collection system.